FAQs

 The consent of the Crofting Commission is required in any change of tenancy, whether by assignation by a tenant or by the re-letting of a vacant croft.
 A new owner-occupier is likewise liable to be subjected to scrutiny.
 The Commission will take into account local crofting demand and interests, and whether the proposed person intends to live on the croft and work it, and make a contribution to the local crofting community.

 The SCF has a list of members who are interested in acquiring a croft.
-Each month we search for crofts that have become available and we email our RAC (Register of Available Crofts) to those on the list.
+Each month we compile a spreadsheet of crofts that have become available and we email our Crofts on the Market spreadsheet to those on our list.
 It is then up to the member to research the suitability of the croft for their needs and get in touch directly with the appropriate agent.
 The list is maintained as a service for members only.

 For more information or if you are interested in registering on the list, please contact The Scottish Crofting Federation on 01599 530 005 or email hq@crofting.org